zincware/MDSuite/README.md

 Installation
 ============

-There are several way to install MDSuite depending on what you would like from it.
+There are several ways to install MDSuite depending on what you would like from it.

 One can simply install using